 (c) be accompanied by the reassessment fee set under regulation 23.

-[Regulation 22 inserted in Gazette 17 Dec 2013 p.
+[Regulation 22 inserted: Gazette 17 Dec 2013 p.
 6223-4.]

 23. Fees

 (1) The fees payable under this Division are to be set by the Council.

 (2) The fees set must be such amounts that in total do not exceed the costs and expenses incurred by the Council in administering Part 7A of the Act in so far as it relates to training providers.